 Assault Godamn Crawlers, Overpowered Infantry+Self healing Transport with fire ports that comes with said infantry=GG.

 Overlords counter everything, literally.
 Emperor Overlords do the same thing while healing faster than wolverine.
+Maybe massed artillery if you can gather them in time, and that's an if.

 Nuke Migs can easily slaughter the entire game if it weren't for PDL (US) ECM (China) and good ol fashioned hiding (GLA).